 - The Director of the Institute will appoint the selected jobholder from the reserve list, taking into account the establishment of a gender balanced, geographically diverse organisation.

 The internal proceedings of the Selection Committee are strictly confidential and any contact with its members is strictly forbidden.
 Soliciting on behalf of a candidate can lead to immediate disqualification.

-For applications to be valid, candidates must complete an EIGE application form available at the top of the page.
-It is to be forwarded electronically to email@example.com.
+For applications to be valid, candidates must complete an EIGE application form available at the top of this page.
+It is to be forwarded electronically to firstname.lastname@example.org.
 The subject title should include the vacancy reference number.

 Please note that the time period between the closing date for the submission of applications and the end of the process to short list candidates for the interview may take several weeks.